 Communist Radicals hijack Air Force One with The U.S. President and his family on board.
 The Vice President negotiates from Washington D.C., while the President, a Veteran, fights to rescue the hostages on board.

-Henry is a lawyer who survives a shooting only to find he cannot remember anything.
-As if that weren't enough, Henry also has to recover his speech and mobility, in a life he no longer fits into.
-Fortunately, Henry has a loving wife and daughter to help him.Written by
+Henry is a lawyer who survives a shooting only to find he can't remember anything.
+As if that weren't enough, he also has to recover his speech and mobility, in a life he no longer fits into.
+Fortunately, he has a loving wife and daughter to help him.Written by

 See more »